utkuturk/ma-thesis/README.md

 - JavaScript code and linguistic materials for the experiments conducted
 - R code for fancy plots prepped for my defense

+Our behavioral investigation included:

+- How case syncretism affected agreement attraction
+- How form advantage affected agreement attraction and whether participants used form heuristics
+- Response bias calculation and how response bias and agreement attraction interact
+- Whether Turkish agreement attraction effects are due to a possible honorific readings

 It will include (in the near future)

 - LaTeX code and PDF of my thesis